-- The Large Synoptic Survey Telescope (LSST): A planned wide-field optical "survey" telescope that will observe the entire available southern sky every few nights to study the nature of dark energy and dark matter.
-Chris Walter leads the LSST Dark Energy Science Collaboration (DESC) Survey Simulation working group and Commissioning Task Force, and Dan Scolnic leads the LSST DESC Observing Strategy Task Force.
+- The Vera C. Rubin Observatory (Rubin): A wide-field optical “survey” telescope that will observe the entire available southern sky every few nights to study the nature of dark energy and dark matter.
+The Rubin Observatory is currently under construction and is being commissioned, with operations expected to start in 2024.

-- Wide Field Infrared Survey Telescope (WFIRST): The top-ranked large space mission of the 2010 National Academies’ Astro2010 Decadal Survey.
-WFIRST will observe thousands of square degrees of the sky in the near-infrared from a position in space 1 million miles from Earth.
-The planned launch date is 2025.
-Dan Scolnic is the Deputy PI of one of the Supernova Science teams and leads the Calibration working group, and Michael Troxel is a member of the High-Latitude Survey Cosmology Science team.
+- Nancy Grace Roman Space Telescope (Roman): The top-ranked large space mission of the 2010 National Academies’ Astro2010 Decadal Survey.
+Roman will observe thousands of square degrees of the sky in the near-infrared from a position in space 1 million miles from Earth.
+The planned launch date is in 2026.

-Astrophysics at Duke is led by the Duke HEP neutrino group, whose research focuses on neutrinos from core collapse supernovae and other astrophysical sources.
+One related astrophysics group is the Duke HEP neutrino group, whose research focuses on neutrinos from core collapse supernovae and other astrophysical sources.
 See their website for more information on Duke’s astrophysics-related projects.